-Kylo Rey’s obsession with Darth Vader is key to the sequel trilogy and is clear in everything from his voice to his appearance.
+Kylo Rey’s obsession with Darth Vader is key to the sequel trilogy and is evident in everything from his voice to his appearance.
 The Rise of Skywalker sees him hit a new level of fanboy, by emulating his grandfather’s infamous finger point several times throughout the film.

 Poe Dameron’s Past

 Although Rey’s backstory (or lack of one) has been a central part the sequel trilogy, none of the other new characters has had much of a back story either.
 In The Rise of Skywalker, audiences learn that like just like Han Solo, Poe Dameron had a criminal past before he joined a greater cause.
-Poe’s past is revealed on the planet Kijimi, where Rey and Finn discover that he used to transport the Star Wars drug ‘Spice’ (also like Han Solo) until he left the criminal gang to fight for the resistance.
+Poe’s history is revealed on the planet Kijimi, where Rey and Finn discover that he used to transport the Star Wars drug ‘Spice’ (also like Han Solo) until he left the criminal gang to fight for the Resistance.

-Whilst on Kijimi, the resistance crew head into the back room of a bar, the camera has A New Hope-esque cantina scene look around the bar showcasing a variety of alien species.
+While on Kijimi, the resistance crew head into the back room of a bar, the camera has A New Hope-esque cantina scene look around the bar showcasing a variety of alien species.
 It then holds for a moment on a disapproving looking bartender, played by non-other than Williams.